-SCEI-HE understands that student experiences are equally as important as education outcomes, and more often than not, the student's personal experience and academic performance are interdependent.
+At SCEI-HE, we recognize that student experiences are just as crucial as educational outcomes.
+Often, a student's personal experience and academic performance are interdependent.
+To support our students holistically, SCEI-HE offers referrals to a variety of services:

-- Personal counselling
+- · Personal counselling.

-- Student welfare
+- Student welfare.

-- · Student legal services
+- · Student legal services.

-- · Academic support
+- · Academic support.

-- eCounselling
+- eCounselling;

-- Muslim prayer rooms and multi-faith spaces
+- · Muslim prayer rooms and multi-faith spaces.

-- · Living and studying in Australia information
+- · Living and studying in Australia information.

-- · English language and academic writing workshops.
+- English language and academic writing workshops.